 2.7.
 Validation

-After a tyre has been subjected to the test procedure specified in paragraph 2.6. of this Annex using a test rim and a valve that undergo no permanent deformation and allow no loss of air, there shall be no visual evidence of tread, sidewall, ply, cord, inner liner, belt or bead separation, chunking, open splices, cracking, broken cords, or rubber adhesion.
+After a tyre has been subjected to the test procedure specified in paragraph 2.6. using a test rim and a valve that undergo no permanent deformation and allow no loss of air, there shall be no visual evidence of tread, sidewall, ply, cord, inner liner, belt or bead separation, chunking, open splices, cracking, broken cords, or rubber adhesion.

-A visual inspection of reference tyres shall show no damage on reference tyres.
-If a reference tyre loses more than a total of 1 cm2 of tread area (due to chunking or other mechanism), the tyre shall be considered as destroyed and the test as invalid.
+A visual inspection of reference tyres shall show no damage to reference tyres.
+If a reference tyre loses more than a total of 1 cm2 of tread area (due to chunking or other mechanism), the tyre shall be considered as destroyed and the test shall be considered invalid.

-The following values measured from each parameter shall be with their tolerances as specified in Table 3.
+The following values measured from each parameter shall be within their tolerances as specified in Table 3.
 Otherwise, the test results shall be rejected.

 Table 3